Brian Anderson Player Props: Brewers vs. Red Sox

 Brian Anderson At The Plate

-- Anderson has three doubles, three home runs and nine walks while batting .261.
+- Anderson is hitting .264 with four doubles, three home runs and 10 walks.

-- He has hit a home run in two of 20 games played this season, and in 3.8% of his plate appearances.
+- He has hit a long ball in two of 21 games played this season, and in 3.6% of his plate appearances.

-- Anderson has had at least one RBI in 35.0% of his games this season (seven of 20), with more than one RBI three times (15.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Anderson has had an RBI in eight games this season (38.1%), including three multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in two contests.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (15.0%).
+- In 10 of 21 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.